 Priority Area #2: Certain environmental and individual factors put children at higher risk for abuse and neglect, and these are not a result of anything that the children have done.
 Poverty is an individual and community risk factor that increases children's vulnerability to child abuse and neglect.
 Children living with parents/caregivers experiencing economic stress in communities with high rates of poverty, unemployment, unstable housing, and limited economic opportunities are at higher risk for child abuse and neglect.
-Children younger than 4 years old and those with disabilities or special needs are at an even higher risk of child abuse and neglect (CDC, Risks & Protective Factors, cdc.gov/violenceprevention/childabuseandneglect/riskprotectivefactors.html).
+Poverty for the youngest children has an especially negative effect (Duncan, Brooks-Gunn, & Klebanov, 1994; Jones Harden, 2007; McLoyd, 1998).
+Children younger than 4 years old and those with disabilities or special needs are at an even higher risk of child abuse and neglect (CDC, Risks & Protective Factors, 2024).

 Young children, who inherently require significant care and attention, are more vulnerable to maltreatment when it occurs.
-In Maryland, from 2016 to 2020, on average, children from birth to 4 years of age made up 35% of confirmed victims of maltreatment.
-Children ages 5 to 10 years old made up equally high percentages, 34%, of maltreatment victims (Kids COUNT, datacenter.aecf.org/data?location=MD#MD/2/35/36,37,38,41,40/char/0).
-Taken together, children in Maryland under the age of 10 comprise 69% of confirmed cases of maltreatment from 2016 to 2020 (Kids COUNT, datacenter.aecf.org/data?location=MD#MD/2/35/36,37,38,41,40/char/0).
-Poverty in its pernicious and widespread forms is harmful to children and families, and for the youngest children, it has an especially negative effect.
-Poverty during early childhood is more detrimental than at other points in childhood and adolescence (Duncan, Brooks-Gunn, & Klebanov, 1994; Jones Harden, 2007; McLoyd, 1998).
+In Maryland, the most recent data from KIDS Count shows that 28% of children from birth to 4 years of age were victims of maltreatment.
+Children ages 5 to 10 years old made up an equally high percentage, 30%, of maltreatment victims (Kids COUNT, 2022 (https://datacenter.aecf.org/data/customreports/22,1/6225,9904/compared,multi#ind6225).
+Taken together, children in Maryland under the age of 10 comprised 58% of confirmed cases of maltreatment in 2022.
+Importantly, rates of maltreatment for children have decreased over the last five years for which data are available.
+The current funding seeks to support a continued decrease in rates of child abuse and neglect.

-With an approach focusing on "secondary prevention," MFN seeks to support initiatives that increase economic mobility, improve access to resources for children and families, and eliminate financial stressors so that families can pursue opportunities and plan for the future (e.g., concrete supports that address crises prevention through direct financial assistance, distribution of tangible goods, or support a guaranteed income program).
+With an approach focusing on "secondary prevention," MFN seeks to support initiatives that increase economic mobility, improve access to resources for children and families, and eliminate financial stressors so that families can pursue opportunities and plan (e.g., concrete supports that address crises prevention through direct financial assistance, distribution of tangible goods).

-Priority Area #3: CBCAP funded programs should foster collaborations that amplify positive child and family outcomes above and beyond what any one agency/organization can do alone.
-Collaborations that reflect public-private, local, state, and diverse organizations that are focused on strengthening families provide the context for change that has the potential to improve child, family, and systems outcomes.
-MFN is particularly interested in funding innovative and locally driven approaches that address community needs around child maltreatment and as part of the work include an explicit focus on collaboration.
-Diverse collaborative partnerships are encouraged and may include: Child welfare, courts, early childhood, child care, research and evaluation, education and vocational rehabilitation, disability, LGBTQIA2S+ community agencies, community action, juvenile justice, domestic violence prevention, healthy marriage, fatherhood, physical health, mental health, substance use disorder treatment, job readiness, self-sufficiency, child and family development, youth development, housing, and faith- and community-based organizations.
-All applicants are expected to address collaboration as part of their programming.
+Priority Area #3: CBCAP funded programs must foster collaborations that amplify positive child and family outcomes above and beyond what any one agency/organization can do alone.
+Collaborations that reflect public-private, local, state, and organizations that are focused on strengthening families provide the context for change that has the potential to improve child, family, and systems outcomes.
+MFN is particularly interested in funding innovative and locally driven approaches that address community needs around the prevention of child maltreatment and as part of the work include an explicit focus on collaboration.
+Collaborative partnerships may include the following types of services: Child protection, early childhood, childcare, early health and development, adult and parent education, mutual support and self-help, parent leadership, disability, mental health, substance use disorder treatment, job readiness, self-sufficiency, domestic violence prevention, housing, and other child abuse neglect prevention organizations.
+All applicants are required to address collaboration as part of their programming.